Code-Wen/Code-Wen.github.io/_pages/resume.md

 {% include base_path %}

-Quantitative psychologist with 8 years of data experience.
-Seeking to drive real-world impact.
-Highly skilled in machine learning, data visualization, experimental design, verbal and written communications.
++ Visiting Assistant Professor with 7+ years of experience teaching and researching mathematics.
++ Skilled in R, Python, SQL and machine learning algorithms.
++ Experience with pandas, scikit-learn, tidyverse, mlr, etc.
++ Interested in using analytical skills to drive real-world solutions.
++ Actively seeking data analyst/scientist positions.

 Experience
 ========

-* **2017-10 - present, Research Data Scientist, axialHealthcare**
+* **2016-09 - present, Visiting Assistant Professor, UC Riverside**
-  * Lead projects to develop and operationalize end-to-end interpretable machine learning models to predict outcomes such as opioid overdose and relapse, using R, BigQuery, and Python.
-Improved both precision and sensitivity by more than 20%.
-  * Established standard operating procedures for R&D practices via R packaging.
-  * Write papers, blog posts, and conference abstracts to promote company image.

-* **2012-08 - 2017-08, Research and Teaching Assistant, Vanderbilt University**
-  * Model the mechanisms of individual differences in visual categorization, using JavaScript, CSS, Html, MySQL, R, JAGS, Python, and STAN.
-  * Developed and evaluated the Vanderbilt Bird Expertise Test using the Item Response Theory, used JavaScript, CSS, Html, MySQL, R, and JAGS.
-  * Authored 7 methodological and substantive papers (2 in revision, 1 manuscript), and 6 conference abstracts.
-  * Served as teaching assistant in courses such as Statistical Analysis, Quantitative Methods, and Experimental Design.
-  * Invited to lecture on topics such as psychometric modeling, cognitive modeling, programming web-based experiments, college teaching etc.
+ * Learned R, Python, SQL and obtained DataCamp career track certificates including Data Scientist with R, Data Scientist with Python, and Python Programmer
+ * Taught introductory and advanced courses such as Pre-Calculus, Calculus, Multi-Variable Calculus, Linear Algebra, Ordinary and Partial Differential Equations, Optimization Theory, Number Theory, Fourier Analysis (*average teaching evaluation 4.2 out of 5.0)
+ * Published 4 articles in peer reviewed journals
+ * Organized events such as American Mathematical Society Special Session on Advances on Operator Algebras 2017 and the Putnam Math Competition at UCR
+ * Recognized by the Math Department with Outstanding Visiting Assistant Professor Award

-* **2010-08 - 2012-07, Research and Teaching Assistant, Peking University**
+* **2010-08 - 2016-05, Research and Teaching Assistant, Vanderbilt University**
-  * Studied perception, specifically face adaptation (authored 1 paper) and perceptual learning, using Matlab and SPSS.
-  * Teaching assistant in Signal Detection Theory.
-  * Residential Assistant/Adviser in PKU-Yale Joint Program.
+  * Teaching Assistant for Calculus, Linear Algebra, Differential Equations, Functional Analysis (graduate course)
+  * Studied Functional Analysis, a division on the study of various function spaces, and published 2 journal articles on Journal of Functional Analysis and the International Journal of Mathematics
+  * Presented work at international conferences such as American Mathematical Society Sectional Meeting, Noncommutative Geometry and Operator Algebras, Great Plains Operator Theory Symposium, The Mathematical Symposium on Modern Analysis and Applications

 Education
 ========

-* **2012-08 - 2018-05, Ph.D. of Psychology, Vanderbilt University**
+* **2010-08 - 2016-05, Ph.D. of Mathematics, Vanderbilt University**
-  * **Major:** Cognition and Cognitive Neuroscience
-  * **Minor:** Graduate Quantitative Methods
-  * **Thesis:** Understanding Real-World Visual Expertise in the Multidimensional Space
+  * **Thesis:** Amenable Extensions in II1 Factors
-  * **Adviser:** Dr. Thomas J. Palmeri
+  * **Adviser:** Dr. Jesse Peterson

-* **2008-08 - 2012-07, B.S. of Psychology, Peking University**
+* **2006-08 - 2010-07, B.S. of Mathematics, Tsinghua University**
-  * **Thesis:** Understanding the Neural Mechanisms of Motion Perceptual Learning
-  * **Adviser:** Dr. Fang Fang

 Publications
 ========